 This Annual Report on Form 20-F contains forward-looking statements (within the meaning of the U.S. federal securities laws) that involve substantial risks and uncertainties.
-You can identify these forward-looking statements by words such as "expect," "anticipate," "believe," "seek," "estimate," "project," "forecast," "continue," "potential," "should," "would," "could," "intend" and "may," and other words that convey uncertainty of future events or outcome.
+You can identify these forward-looking statements by words such as "expect," "anticipate," "believe," "seek," "estimate," "project," "forecast," "continue," "potential," "should," "could," "intend" and "may," and other words that convey uncertainty of future events or outcome.
 Statements that we make in this Annual Report that are not statements of historical fact also may be forward-looking statements.
 Forward-looking statements are not guarantees of future performance, and involve risks, uncertainties and assumptions that may cause our actual results to differ materially from the expectations that we describe in our forward-looking statements.
 There may be events in the future that we are not accurately able to predict, or over which we have no control.
-You should not place undue reliance on forward-looking statements, except where applicable law may otherwise require us to do so.
+You should not place undue reliance on forward-looking statements.
+Although we may elect to update forward-looking statements in the future, we disclaim any obligation to do so, even if our assumptions and projections change, except where applicable law may otherwise require us to do so.
+Readers should not rely on those forward-looking statements as representing our views as of any date subsequent to the date of the filing of this Annual Report on Form 20-F.